 Learn more about sealing Nevada criminal records.

-10. What are the immigration consequences?
+10. What are the immigration consequences for marijuana offenses?

 Learn more about Nevada drug crimes.
 See our related article, Is Weed Legal in Nevada?